Butterflies NEED You! Be a Butterfly Hero!

 Monarchs make their homes in the United States as well as Canada and Mexico.
 The forests they use to overwinter in Mexico are being thinned systematically.
 It is the only shelter from temperatures and rain the butterflies have.
 The natural instinct to migrate is an amazing and wonderful journey that is unbelievable to me.

-We NEED more milkweed and nectar plants if these species have a chance of surviving.
+Butterflies need you to plant more milkweed and nectar plants and be a butterfly hero if these species have a chance of surviving.
+They lay their eggs on milkweed because it’s the only food source the caterpillars eat.
 Click here to see what other butterflies and caterpillars feed on and to learn how to attract butterflies to your garden or yard.
 We can all plant milkweed in our yards as well as wildflowers.

 When we received our packet, it contained a nature journal, a packet of milkweed seeds, and information on how to use it.